“I don’t want to spam my list by emailing them too often.”

 I hear this frequently from heart-centred entrepreneurs and I get it.
 No one wants to come across like a used-car salesman.

 If you’re holding back from an important marketing tactic out of fear people will think you’re pushy, it’s time to reframe the conversation in your mind.

 The people on your list signed up because either:

-- They thought your offer (a freebie or paid service) could solve their problem.
+- They thought something you offer (a freebie or paid service) could solve a problem they have, or

 - They are interested in you as a person.